2.Teaching Nouns: What do you have in your pockets?

 The teacher explains that small amounts of uncountable nouns are described using ‘a little’.
 For example:

-a little soup
+A little soup

 Describing ‘some’